ClearMeasureLabs/onion-architecture-dotnet-7-container-apps/README.md

 5. Provide something in the Feed username field.
 It can be anything other than an empty string.
 It's not actually used.
 6. Provide the personal access token from Azure DevOps as the Feed Password

+## Create and Update Project Variables

+In the Octopus Project navigate to Variables -\> Project

+- Create a variable named **DatabasePassword** Set the values to Sensitive and enter passwords for TDD, UAT, and Prod environments
+- Update **registry\_login\_server** to the login server of the Azure Container Registry that was created
+  - This login server can be found in the Overview page of the container registry in the Azure Web Portal
+- Update **EnsureEnvironmentsExist** to True for Prod/UAT to ensure that all resources will be created the first time.

 ![Alt text](images/add%20feed%20to%20octo%202.png)

 ## Create the Library Variable Group